Wichita Transit: Transit center

+Wichita's first transit center opened July 28, 1993 at the corner of William and Topeka.
+The style was described as a "psychedelic White Castle hamburger stand" and included a mural called "Kansas Daydreaming".

-On October 11, 2024, the city broke ground on a new transit center named "The Hub" in the Delano neighborhood.
-The facility would replace the downtown transit center, which is planned to be redeveloped.
-The new facility will feature 12 bus bays, a parking garage, transit offices, and a ticket window and lobby.
-The $26 million project will be completed in the summer of 2026.
+On October 11, 2024, the city broke ground on a new $26 million transit center named "The Hub" in the Delano neighborhood.
+Upon opening on June 6, 2026, the facility replaces the 1993 downtown transit center, which is intended to be redeveloped.
+The new facility features 12 bus bays, a 425-space parking garage, EV chargers, transit offices, and a ticket window and lobby.
+Alongside the opening of the transit center, the existing bus routes were realigned and a new service was begun on Pawnee Street.

 Recent issues and developments

 Wichita's transit system is smaller in "revenue miles per capita" than comparable cities nationwide.

 Like most transit systems, nationwide, Wichita Transit struggles continuously with financial difficulties.
 Rider fares do not bring in enough revenue to support the system, and it relies heavily on subsidies from the federal government and other entities.

 Downtown redevelopment

 In 2010–2012, consultants for the city, advising the city on its major push for downtown redevelopment, emphasized that major transit improvements were needed for effective downtown redevelopment and growth as envisioned by city plans and proposals.